efratmuller/MAAMOUL/README.md

 <a id="ch2"></a>
 ## Installation

-MintTea can be installed directly from GitHub, by running the following:
+MAAMOUL can be installed directly from GitHub, by running the following:

 ```
 install.packages(devtools)